-YORhub aims to support economic regeneration across the Yorkshire and Humber region through its 4 Good Fund.
+YORhub aims to support economic regeneration within the area covered by the YORhub frameworks through its 4 Good Fund.
 The Fund is part of the frameworks’ integrated management strategy to deliver its core workstreams – employment and skills, social and economic regeneration and environment and sustainability.

 What is the 4 Good Fund?

 The 4 Good Fund is made up from contributions from YORbuild2 and YORcivil2 framework contractors.
 During the frameworks’ tender process prospective contractors were required to demonstrate activities and projects they had participated in which brought about social and economic benefit and were evaluated on their responses.